princebillygk/myblogs/_notes/go-programing-language-notes.md

 ```

 ## Constant
-Constant in typescript can be string boolean or numeric values.
+Constant in Go programming language can be string boolean or numeric values.
 Constant can not be declared using :=

 ```go
 const Pi = 3.1416